Overview

 - Worship cruises: 45-60 minute charters with teaching, music, and testimonies

-- Capernaum and Mensa Christi for archaeology and post-resurrection reflections
+- Capernaum and Mensa Christi for archaeology and post-resurrection reflection

-- Mount of Beatitudes and Tabgha hillside looks back over the lake with seating areas for readings
+- Mount of Beatitudes and Tabgha overlooks with seating areas for group readings

-- Magdala archaeological park featuring first-century synagogue and Duc In Altum chapel
+- Magdala archaeological park with a first-century synagogue and Duc In Altum chapel

-- Jordan River entry at Yardenit or nearby baptism locations
+- Jordan River entry at Yardenit or nearby designated baptism locations

 Logistics

-- Seasonal winds (afternoon) can create gentle swells—schedule worship segments earlier in the day for calmer water
+- Afternoon winds can create gentle swells, so worship segments are often scheduled earlier for calmer water

-- Pair with Mount Arbel hikes or Golan Heights viewpoints for wide-angle perspectives
+- Pair with Mount Arbel hikes or Golan Heights viewpoints for broader regional context

-- Keep hydration handy; shade can be limited on open decks—hats and sunscreen recommended
+- Keep hydration handy; shade is limited on open decks, so hats and sunscreen are recommended

 Nearby Add-ons